eclectic-coding/gridsome-blog-site/content/blog/rails-boilerplate.md

 --database=postgresql
 --template=/path/to/file/rails-template.rb
 ```
 I have stored my simple template file locally, and you can name as you like.
-Here is my simeple script:
+Here is my simple script:
 ```ruby
 #add guard-minitest and spring to dev